 There are a LOT of guitar lesson YouTube channels created by guitar players of various skill levels.
 Some of them are advanced players, some, well, not so much.

-While I believe beginners should not learn guitar on YouTube since the barrage of lessons provide no clear direction to follow, intermediate and advanced guitarists can satisfy their quick-hit free guitar lesson needs nicely on the platform.
+While I believe beginners should not learn guitar on YouTube since the millions of lessons provide no structure or direction to follow, intermediate and advanced guitarists can satisfy their quick-hit free guitar lesson needs nicely on the platform.

-Here are the top YouTube guitar lesson channels I like and can recommend in 2023:
+Here are the top YouTube guitar lesson channels I like and can recommend in 2023.
+The channels are in no particular order since they are all great, so check them all out:

 This is actually a channel for an instrument store in the UK.
 Their videos are loads of fun to watch and learn from.
 The hosts are witty, play great guitar, and provide a lot of insight.